FredericoBresani/path-tracer/README.md

 # Open the "path-tracer" directory in the terminal and run the following command to execute the common path tracer version
 $ npm run start:common

+# You can do the same but using the --all-lights flag.
+That will consider all the lights in the scene to trace the image
+$ npm run start:common-all-lights

 # Open the "path-tracer" directory in the terminal and run the following command to execute the common path tracer version
 $ npm run start:bidirectional

+# You can do the same but using the --all-lights flag.
+That will consider all the lights in the scene to trace the image
+$ npm run start:bidirectional-all-lights

 # Open the "path-tracer" directory in the terminal and run the following command to execute the common path tracer version
 $ npm run start:metropolis

+# You can do the same but using the --all-lights flag.
+That will consider all the lights in the scene to trace the image
+$ npm run start:metropolis-all-lights
 ```